2 Part Course |

 The course is taught by professionals who have extensive experience dealing with SDLT in both advisory and transactional settings.
 Their insights help bridge the gap between statutory rules and everyday commercial realities.

-Individuals responsible for advising clients on property-related tax matters, ensuring accurate SDLT calculations and compliance.
+• Tax Professionals & Advisors: If you’re responsible for advising clients on property-related tax matters, ensuring accurate SDLT calculations and compliance.

-Professionals involved in conveyancing or corporate legal structures who need a clear understanding of SDLT rules and their application in property transactions.
+• Solicitors & Legal Executives: Professionals involved in conveyancing or corporate legal structures who need a clear understanding of SDLT rules and their application in property transactions.

-Developers and investors who regularly deal with property acquisitions, disposals, and reorganisations where SDLT considerations are critical.
+• Real Estate & Property Developers: Developers and investors who regularly deal with property acquisitions, disposals, and reorganisations where SDLT considerations are critical.

-Further modules cover the rules for partnership property transfers and the use of “market value” in transfers to connected companies, as well as the exemption available upon incorporating a limited liability partnership.
-Participants will also gain insight into calculating SDLT on leases and the legislative measures introduced to curb avoidance on high-value residential properties.
+Further modules cover the rules for partnership property transfers and the use of “market value” in transfers to connected companies.
+As well as the exemption available upon incorporating a limited liability partnership.

 Number of places: